 THE VICTIM.
-The discovery of a leader’s fall is often because of the harm they have done to others.
+The discovery of a leader’s fall is often because of their harm to others.

 Too often, the supporting ministry leaders have treated victims as if they were the problem.
-Not listening and investigating properly when allegations are made shows an inherent lack of faith that God can protect a falsely accused minister’s reputation.
+Not listening and investigating the allegations show an inherent lack of faith that God can protect a falsely accused minister’s reputation.

-Telling a victim to be silent about the harm done to them because it will damage the church or its leadership’s reputation is inherently evil.
-Covering up that behavior by a non-disclosure agreement that silences a victim is wrong.
+Telling a victim to be silent about the harm done to them because it will damage the Church or its leadership’s reputation is inherently evil.
+Covering that behavior with a non-disclosure agreement silences a victim is wrong.

-Speaking the truth in love to the victim means acknowledging damage instead of focusing on damage control.
+Speaking the truth in love with the victim means acknowledging damage instead of focusing on damage control.

 If the accusation is proven true, there is a deep sense of betrayal and embarrassment.

-Too often, the church removes the offender without any explanation.
-Not every detail needs to be shared.
+Too often, the Church removes the offender without any explanation.
+Of course, not every detail needs to be shared.
 But withholding information is not healthy either.